 1. In the VPC Peering column, click Add.

-2. Enter information about your existing AWS VPC, then click Add Connection.
+2. Enter information about your existing Customer VPC, then click Add Connection.

 Timescale Cloud sends a peering request to your AWS account so you can complete the VPC connection in AWS.

-When you receive the Timescale Cloud peering request in AWS, edit your routing table to match the IP Range and CIDR block between your AWS and Timescale Cloud VPCs.
+When you receive the Timescale Cloud peering request in AWS, edit your routing table to match the IP Range and CIDR block between your Customer and Peering VPCs.

 The request acceptance process is an important safety mechanism.
 Do not accept a peering request from an unknown account.